sardcat/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
-Using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling with two new machine learning models BalancedRandomForestClassifier and EasyEnsembleClassifier to predict credit risk.
+Resampling data with `imbalanced-learn` and `scikit-learn` libraries to build and evaluate two new machine learning models `BalancedRandomForestClassifier` and `EasyEnsembleClassifier` to predict credit risk.